Reggie Givens: Washington Redskins

-Toronto Argonauts (CFL)
+Toronto Argonauts

 On July 29, 2002, he signed with the Toronto Argonauts.
 He was released the next year.

-Ottawa Renegades (CFL)
+Ottawa Renegades

 The Ottawa Renegades convinced Givens to come out of retirement to play for them in 2004.
 He was released on March 30, 2005.

 Personal life

 Givens is a fitness and wellness coach with his own company Blitz Mobile Fitness.
 He is also a real estate broker.